 Social isolation is associated with poor health, decreased cognitive function, and decreased emotional well-being.
 San Francisco older adults are more likely to live alone than older adults statewide or in other major California counties: almost 30% live in a single person household compared to 22% of seniors statewide.
-San Francisco, where our hilly terrain can impede people with physical disabilities, the high cost of living can make it difficult to afford to participate in mainstream activities, and adult children often leave the City to raise their own families in more affordable areas.
+The risk of isolation is particularly high in San Francisco, where our hilly terrain can impede people with physical disabilities, the high cost of living can make it difficult to afford to participate in mainstream activities, and adult children often leave the City to raise their own families in more affordable areas.
 Those who live alone and those who are homebound may be at heightened risk for isolation and reduced access to services.